JamieShi/C-Notes/Lec04 basic, io.md

 	`void foo(int x = 5, string str);   //ILLEGAL!!`
 	`void foo (<with default>,<without default>)` is invalid

-- if you are going to leave something not in a function call, it has to be last parameter, if they have default value.
+- if you are going to leave something not in a function call, it has to be last parameter, if they have default value.  **default value as last argument**

 i.e.